Cervavac Vaccine

 Yes, Cervavac Vaccine can be given either simultaneously, before or after any other live or inactivated vaccines.
 However, each time a different syringe and a different site should be used.
 Studies have shown that administering this vaccine with other vaccines does not have any effect on the antibody response by the body and does not change its effectiveness.
 However, it is advised to consult the doctor before using any other vaccine.

-Q. Is HPV a live vaccine?
+Q. Is Cervavac Vaccine a live vaccine?

 No, Cervavac Vaccine is not a live vaccine.
-Cervavac Vaccine contains virus-like particles produced from the outer protein covering of virus (capsid) of each HPV type using DNA recombinant technology (creating DNA sequences that would not otherwise be found in the gene pool).
-Cervavac Vaccines do not have any viral DNA and can neither cause an infection nor a cancer.
+Cervavac Vaccine contains virus-like particles produced from the outer protein covering of the virus (capsid) of each HPV type using DNA recombinant technology (creating DNA sequences that would not otherwise be found in the gene pool).
+Cervavac Vaccines do not have any viral DNA and can neither cause an infection nor cancer.

 Research suggests that Cervavac Vaccine protection is effective for a very long duration.
-There is no evidence which indicates decrease in protection over time.
+There is no evidence which indicates a decrease in protection over time.
 Some studies have shown that individuals who were vaccinated were protected for about 12 years.
 Further studies are ongoing to determine the exact duration of protection.

 Q. Should girls and women be screened for cervical cancer before getting vaccinated?